-Most of these service monitors use VMware vCenter-collected metrics that are made available to up.time through vSync.
+Most of these service monitors use VMware vCenter-collected metrics that are made available to Uptime Infrastructure Monitor through vSync.
 These VMware vCenter-monitored components, combined with more granular agent-based server monitoring, provide you with choice between breadth and depth.